abhishek-kumar-code/Redfish_Public/Specification.md

 #### Data Modification Requests

 Clients create, modify, and delete resources by issuing the appropriate [Create](#create-post), [Update](#update-patch), [Replace](#replace-put) or [Delete](#delete-delete) operation, or by invoking an [Action](#actions-post) on the resource.
 Services return a status code [405](#status-405) if the specified resource exists but does not support the requested operation.
-If a client (4xx) or service (5xx) status code is returned, the resource shall not be modified as a result of the operation.
+If a client (4xx) or service (5xx) [status code](#status-codes) is returned, the resource shall not be modified as a result of the operation.

 ##### Update (PATCH)

 The PATCH method is the preferred method used to perform updates on pre-existing resources.
 Changes to the resource are sent in the request body.
 Properties not specified in the request body are not directly changed by the PATCH request.
 The response is either empty or a representation of the resource after the update was done.
 The implementation may reject the update operation on certain fields based on its own policies and, if so, shall not apply any of the update requested.
-Updates to resources are idempotent.

 * Services shall support the PATCH method to update a resource.
 If the resource can never be updated, status code [405](#status-405) shall be returned.
 * Services may return a representation of the resource after any server-side transformations in the body of the response.